MPS in Management Application Guide

 - Grades received in each course

-- For students with non-U.S. credentials, an international equivalent to a bachelor’s degree is required.
-Please refer to the Graduate School’s website for a list of international degree equivalencies.
+- For students with non-U.S. credentials: A Bachelor’s degree from an accredited institution or an equivalent international degree is required.
 Candidates who have earned or are on track to earn a degree that does not match the information found on the equivalency list in title or duration should strongly consider providing a credential evaluation with their application.
-World Education Services is an example of a preferred provider.
+World Education Services (WES) a third-party verification agency, can provide this service.

 GMAT/GRE Score Report

-- The MPS program will accept the GRE General Test at Home and GMAT Online Exam for the fall 2023 admission cycle.
+The MPS-Management program will accept the GRE General Test at Home and the GMAT Online Exam for the fall 2024 cycle.

 Two Letters of Recommendation